benfgit/falcon-core-linux/docs/ui/generic_control.rst

 Installation
 ************

-You can also open the falcon-client ui :
+The falcon-client ui is used to remote control of the falcon system.

 Clone the python repository :